Simon Case: Career

 Case joined the Civil Service in 2006.
 He worked first within the Ministry of Defence as a policy adviser.
 He then worked in the Northern Ireland Office and the Cabinet Office.
 In 2012, he served as Head of the Olympic Secretariat, a temporary team within the Cabinet Office that was set up to oversee the delivery of the 2012 Summer Olympics.

-From 2012 and July 2014, Case worked at 10 Downing Street as a private secretary to the Prime Minister and then as Deputy Principal Private Secretary to the Prime Minister.
-He then returned to the Cabinet Office, where he was Executive Director of the Implementation Group.
+From 2012 and July 2014, Case worked at 10 Downing Street as a private secretary to the prime minister and then as deputy principal private secretary to the prime minister.
+He then returned to the Cabinet Office, where he was executive director of the Implementation Group.
 In March 2015, he joined Government Communications Headquarters (GCHQ) as Director of Strategy.

-On 8 January 2016, Case was announced as the next Principal Private Secretary to the Prime Minister in succession to Chris Martin who had died while in office.
+On 8 January 2016, Case was announced as the next principal private secretary to the prime minister in succession to Chris Martin, who had died while in office.
 He took up the appointment on 11 January 2016.

-In March 2017, Case was announced as the Director General for the UK–EU Partnership, being succeeded by Peter Hill as Principal Private Secretary to the Prime Minister on 10 May 2017.
+In March 2017, Case was announced as the director general for the UK–EU Partnership, being succeeded by Peter Hill as Principal Private Secretary to the prime minister on 10 May 2017.
 He took up the post in May 2017.
 In this role he was "leading the UK Government's work on exiting and seeking a new partnership with the European Union within the UK Representation to the EU".
-On 23 June 2017, he was appointed a Commander of the Royal Victorian Order (CVO) in recognition of his service as Principal Private Secretary to the Prime Minister.
+On 23 June 2017, he was appointed a Commander of the Royal Victorian Order (CVO) in recognition of his service as principal private secretary to the prime minister.

 In January 2018, he was appointed Director General Northern Ireland and Ireland: in this role, he acted as the lead civil servant for finding a solution to the Irish border issue post-Brexit.

-In March 2018, it was announced that Case would be the next Private Secretary to Prince William, Duke of Cambridge; he took up the appointment in July 2018.
+In March 2018, it was announced that Case would be the next private secretary to Prince William, Duke of Cambridge; he took up the appointment in July 2018.
 Also in 2018, Case was appointed a visiting professor at King's College London, having previously been a Visiting Senior Research Fellow at the university.

-In July 2020 in messages between Case and Sir Mark Sedwill, Case wrote, "I've never seen people less well-equipped to run a country".
+In July 2020 in messages between Case and Sir Mark Sedwill, Case wrote about Johnson's No 10, "I've never seen people less well-equipped to run a country".
 Case wrote to Sedwill: "At this rate I will struggle to last six months.
 These people are so mad.
 Not poisonous towards me (yet), but they are just madly self-defeating."